CastroOlympias/Horiseon-WAVE/README.md

 I made sure to fix broken hyperlinks and added alt attributes to the image links

-I changed the title name to Horiseon
+I changed the title name to Horiseon - WAVE